open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ### Configure internal logs

 You can find log output in `stderr`.
-The verbosity level for logs defaults to `INFO`, but you can adjust it in the config `service.telemetry.logs`:
+The verbosity level for logs defaults to `INFO`, but you can adjust it in the config `service::telemetry::logs`:

 ```yaml
 service: